 Soldiers On the Go

-A Civil War army on a march must have been a site to see: soldiers stretched out for miles, with horses and mules pulling large cannons, and followed by wagon trains.
+A Civil War army on a march must have been a sight to see: soldiers stretched out for miles, with horses and mules pulling large cannons, and followed by wagon trains.
 Beloved music and songs, especially after a victory, were heard coming from the troops.
 But what about the things they brought from home and carried with them on the march?
 Also, what of the injuries and other medical problems that soldiers acquired from marching?
 We know what bullets and disease did to the human body, but what about the strenuous and exhausting marching?

 This page is a collection of additional information, pictures, quotes, and sources to accompany the “On the Go” Exhibit at the National Museum of Civil War Medicine.